Marketing ROI Calculator

 Consider a typical e-commerce journey:

-1. Awareness (Assist): A customer sees a display ad [blocked] on a news site (low ROAS, high impression count).
+1. Awareness (Assist): A customer sees a display ad on a news site (low ROAS, high impression count).

 2. Consideration (Assist): The customer later searches for a related problem and clicks on a non-brand search ad leading to a blog post.